Lower South Street and Vicinity Neighborhood

 - add to the quality of life in neighborhoods.

 The Lower South Street and Vicinity Neighborhood was added to the Neighborhood Slow Streets program in summer 2020.
-The City of Boston prioritizes neighborhoods for traffic-calming to serve first those areas with the most need.
-We work in communities with more youth, elders, and people with disabilities and where there are more public places, such as libraries, schools, and parks.
+The City of Boston prioritizes neighborhoods for traffic-calming to first serve those areas with the most need.
+We use data to prioritize communities with more youth, elders, and people with disabilities and where there are more public places, such as libraries, schools, and parks.
 We also consider the crash rate per mile on local streets.

 We start our design process by listening to residents' concerns.
 We asked people to share what they see happening on their streets and how they feel while out walking, bicycling, or driving.
 We use residents' stories and concerns to inform the design approach for the Slow Streets zone.